bc-anaisabel/juniperus_paper/README.md

 3) Assigning the trophic mode of OTus (FunGuild inside AMPtk)
 4) Analyzing alpha- and beta-diversity using R

-All the data associated with this project are deposited in [OSF](https://osf.io)
+All the sequence data associated with this project are deposited in [OSF](https://osf.io) while the final OTU table is in [data](https://github.com/camillethuyentruong/amptk_pipeline/tree/master/data)

 ## Citation